jtecca/church-theme/README.md

 **Note**: This theme is unmaintained.

-A light, creamy theme fit for Alanzo Church.
+A light, creamy theme fit for Alonzo Church.

 ![Church] (./images/church.png)